AARP Hearing Center

 There is a common tax myth that getting a big refund is a good thing.
 In reality, it means that you let the government hang on to your money interest-free.
 But it still beats the alternative: a tax bill.

-You can request an extension to push the deadline for filing your 2024 tax return to Oct.
-15, but it won’t give you more time to come up with the money you need.
-Your federal taxes are due by the April 15 deadline, with some limited exceptions for taxpayers in certain IRS-declared disaster areas.
+You can request an extension to push the deadline for filing your 2025 tax return to Oct.
+15, but that won’t give you more time to come up with the money you need.
+Your federal taxes are still due by the April 15 deadline, with some limited exceptions for taxpayers in certain IRS-declared disaster areas.

 If you don’t pay what you owe in full when the taxes are due, the IRS charges a failure-to-pay penalty of 0.5 percent of the amount owed per month — up to a maximum of 25 percent of your unpaid taxes, plus interest.

 Failing to file a return altogether comes with even stiffer penalties.
 If you don’t file by the deadline, the IRS charges a penalty of 5 percent of the amount due, up to a maximum of 25 percent of your unpaid taxes.
-Plus, interest accrues at a rate of 3 percent, compounding daily.
+Plus, interest for underpayment is charged at a rate that varies quarterly and is based on the federal short-term rate plus 3 percent, compounding daily.

 The good news: The IRS offers several options for taxpayers who can’t pay their bills in full.
 Additionally, there are several strategies to quickly generate cash to cover your tax obligations.